 Differences between CCPA and GDPR

-We pointed out earlier that both laws are similar but that there are also some key distinctions, with the exception of the geographical aspect, of course.
+We pointed out earlier that CCPA and GDPR are similar but that there are also some key distinctions between the two (besides the geographical region the laws apply to, of course):

-- GDPR affects all organizations of any size doing business in the EU (non-profits included).
-Various businesses and nearly all non-profits are excluded from CCPA because they don’t meet any of the three conditions we mentioned earlier.
+- GDPR affects organizations of all sizes doing business in the European Union (non-profits included).
+Various for-profit businesses and nearly all non-profits are excluded from CCPA because they don’t meet any of the three criteria we mentioned earlier.

-- Both laws give users the right to delete their personal data from the record.
-However, only GDPR enables the right to amend the data, as well.
-Of course, CCPA doesn’t discourage it but there’s no mention of this right in the current iteration.
+- Both laws give consumers the right to delete their personal data from the record.
+However, only GDPR gives them the right to amend the data, as well.
+Of course, CCPA doesn’t discourage it, but there’s no mention of this right in its current iteration.

-- The way both laws affect minors also differs.
-Under GDPR, parents of children under 16 must consent to data processing in an online environment.
-CCPA gives anyone the age of 13 years or older the right to consent on their own.
+- Under GDPR, parents of children under 16 must consent to data processing in an online environment.
+CCPA gives anyone aged 13 years or older the right to consent on their own.

-- Certainly, GDPR is a lot more specific on the technical aspects of data protection.
-It gives clear indications on how to collect data and which practices one should avoid.
+- GDPR is a lot more specific on the technical aspects of data protection – it gives clear indications on how to collect data and which practices one should avoid.
 CCPA is more focused on clarifying the rights of the resident, as well as the privacy and security obligations of businesses.
-It doesn’t give precise technical instructions in the current revision.
+It doesn’t give precise technical instructions in its current iteration.